Last Updated on December 18, 2021 by Oddmund Groette

 Here is a chart with Bollinger Bands included:

 Are moving averages useful for a trader?
 We would say they are of limited use, except as filters.
+We have rarely found profitable moving average trading strategies.
 Typical the media likes to refer to moving averages, but we guess it’s just an argument for the sake of having something to discuss.